Travel & Stay

 Al Balad is the historic heart of Jeddah, inhabited since the seventh century CE, and it is packed with beautifully detailed historic architecture that brings a wonderful surprise around every corner.
 It's also a neighbourhood that's cleverly designed to keep cool during the warmer months, with narrow streets lined with tall buildings creating lots of shade and breezy corridors.
 The houses are also cleverly designed to remain a cool sanctuary during summer.

-Listed as a World Heritage Site by UNESCO in 2014, the Saudi authorities have committed $13.3 million towards restoring Al Balad to its former glory.
+Listed as a World Heritage Site by UNESCO in 2014, the Saudi authorities have committed SAR 50 million towards restoring Al Balad to its former glory.
 You haven't truly been to Jeddah unless you've explored this beautiful corner of the city and what it has to offer.
 This is everything you need to know about ancient Al Balad.

 Market at Old Jeddah-Saudi Tourism Authority

 Jeddah’s Al Balad would easily rank alongside the old cities of Cairo and Istanbul as the most interesting historical neighbourhoods of the Middle East.
-It has been a gateway to Mecca (Makkah) for pilgrims since the seventh century; many of them stayed, building businesses and bringing their cultural influences with them.
+It has been a gateway to Makkah for pilgrims since the seventh century; many of them stayed, building businesses and bringing their cultural influences with them.

-The architecture of the Hejaz, the region that encompasses Jeddah, Mecca and other towns and cities on the Red Sea coast, is epitomised by the use of wooden roshan and mashrabiya window boxes and balconies, used both for privacy and to cool houses in summer.
+The architecture of the Hejaz, the region that encompasses Jeddah, Makkah, and other towns and cities on the Red Sea coast, is epitomised by the use of wooden roshan and mashrabiya window boxes and balconies, used both for privacy and to cool houses in summer.
 Bait Nassif, now a museum, is one of the oldest and best-preserved examples of this architecture today.

 Al Balad is also home to several bustling souqs, which are great places to pick up bargain textiles.
 Although not as common as they once were, some stalls sell Saudi staples such as dates and coffee, as well as souvenirs.